 Keep your pin number a secret.
 We’ll never ask for your pin number when processing transactions; be sure not to share it with anyone.

-When using the ATM, verify the amount you’re withdrawing, take your card, and make sure the transaction has cleared and the screen has reset before you leave.
+When using the ATM, take note of who is around you.
+Then verify the amount you’re withdrawing, take your card, and make sure the transaction has cleared and the screen has reset before you leave.

 Identity Theft Protection: